Troubleshooting

 If the output contains warnings that the ciphertext verification failed for some blobs in the repository, then please ask for help in the forum or our IRC channel.
 These errors are often caused by hardware problems which must be investigated and fixed.
 Otherwise, the backup will be damaged again and again.

-Similarly, if a repository is repeatedly damaged, please open an issue on Github as this could indicate a bug somewhere.
+Similarly, if a repository is repeatedly damaged, please open an issue on GitHub as this could indicate a bug somewhere.
 Please include the check output and additional information that might help locate the problem.

 If check detects damaged pack files, it will show instructions on how to repair them using the repair pack command.
 Use that command instead of the “Repair the index” section in this guide.